opendatahub-io/model-registry-operator/README.md

 Model Registry operator is a controller for deploying Openshift AI Model Registry service in a Kubernetes namespace.

 ## Description
-The controller reconciles `ModelRegistry` Custom Resources to create a service with the ModelRegistry API.
+The controller reconciles `ModelRegistry` Custom Resources to create a service for the ModelRegistry API.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.